Warriors-Haven-Gaming/WHBackpacks/README.md

 - WHB Assault Packs (160 => 480, increased 3x)
 - WHB Carryall Backpacks (320 => 1000, increased 2.125x)

+Certain backpacks still depend on their original DLC, like the Tropic camo from Apex and Woodland camo from Contact DLC.

 ## Installation

 To build this mod from source, install [HEMTT] and run the following command: